10up/simple-google-news-sitemap/README.md

 - Utilise the `simple_google_news_sitemap_start` and `simple_google_news_sitemap_end` hooks to add data to the beginning and end of the sitemap, respectively.

+- Once the sitemap is generated, add it to the Google Search Console.

 #### Hook Usage

 Example (for filtering supported post types):